SeanBasu/test/README.md

 zbox is a command line interface (CLI) tool to understand the capabilities of 0Chain dStorage and prototype your app.
 The utility is built using 0Chain's goSDK library written in Go.
 Check out a [video](https://youtu.be/TPrkRjdaHrY) on how to use the CLI to create an allocation (storage volume) and upload, download, update, delete, and share files and folders to dStor on the 0Chain dStorage platform.

-Adding a line to test git push
-Adding one more line
-Add third line

 ## Features

 [zbox](#Command-with-no-arguments) supports the following features